 You see, when people demand others be silent to create a safe space to live in, they’re not really seeking an external safe space.
 They’re trying to take back the only safe space any of us can have–inside of our own head.
 What they really want to silence is not other people, but what they believe other people caused–the Other Voice.
 However, I personally that other people didn’t create the Other Voice.
 I did, as a coping mechanism to put the pain I didn’t understand somewhere so it didn’t overtake me completely.
 And it’s always lurked, trying to convince me that my thoughts, beliefs, and emotions don’t actually matter.
 Why?
 Because I never addressed the pain I experienced.
 I never asked why I had been treated that way.
 Most importantly, I never told myself it was ok to stand up for myself when I was being treated that way.
 So, I never told the Other Voice to shut up.
 I thought it was normal.
 It became normal.
 It’s not normal.

-Today, I’m coping with how alone I am this Holiday Season as I accept that spending time with my family will only strengthen the Other Voice and as I watch my ex-girlfriend want to move on from me as she’s transforming herself into the amazing person I tried so hard to help her to be.
+Today, I’m coping with how alone I am this Holiday Season as I accept that spending time with my family will only strengthen the Other Voice and as I watch my ex-girlfriend quickly move on without any remorse or regret.
 I have to accept the mistakes I’ve made to bring myself to this point–and it sucks, a lot.

 For me, December means cold, both in the weather and my soul.
 I look back over the past decade and the only good holiday break during which I spent time with my family that I remember is in 2007 when the Patriots clinched their 16-0 regular season.
 I still remember high-fiving everyone when Tom Brady connected with Randy Moss on his second deep throw in a row to him to give each of them a regular season touchdown record.
 And that moment is all I remember.
 I can’t recall a Christmas before 2007.
 As for after 2007, I remember numerous yelling matches during which my evil was decreed, the worst of all happening very publicly in Las Vegas last year.
 The Other Voice had never been louder.
 Now I have to try and figure out how to shut it up.